wuyichen24/microservices-patterns/docs/services/eventuate_cdc_service.md

       - MySQL: By MySQL Binlog (Binary Log).
       - Postgres: By Postgres WAL (Write-Ahead Logging).
    - MySQL Binlog is disable by default (You have to enable it by changing the `my.cnf` file and restarting the MySQL server)
+   - When using this way, the offset of the log file must be stored, there are 2 places to store the offset:
+      - Apache Kafka topic: When using Apache Kafka as message broker.
+      - Database table: When using a message broker other than Apache Kafka.
 - **Polling the transactional outbox table**
    - Available for: All the supported databases.
    - Mechanism: